 When searching for yacht crew jobs, it is essential for crewmembers to keep their skills up to date to maximise the possibility of being employed.
 It is worth bearing in mind that, although regulations can seem overwhelming, yacht crew agencies offer an invaluable means of keeping up to speed with training requirements.

 Up until 1995 there was no requirement for mandatory safety training, despite the Standards of Training, Certification & Watchkeeping (STCW) Convention being drafted in 1978.
-It was with the 1995 amendments, however, that the STCW became mandatory.
+It was with the 1995 amendments, however, that the STCW basic safety training became mandatory.
 Next year’s rule change – the latest development in the yachting industry – ensures that high safety standards are preserved: from 1st January 2017 all working seafarers must update their training within each five-year interval.

 Although 2010 Manila Amendments are finally being implemented after years of anticipation, it should be a relatively painless process for seafarers – the actual re-training will last no longer than one day.
 If you currently hold the STCW 95 certificate then the transition should be smooth, as long as you keep on top of your dates.
 Those who hold a Certificate of Competency (CoC), which predates the STCW, won’t have to start from scratch and do the full course; they can access the shorter refresher courses immediately.
 However, the type of training required will vary depending on your Certificate of Competency.

 The previous outlines for STCW refresher training were interpreted in a number of ways by various administrations, but now they have been standardised by the MNTB, MCA and IASST.
 The following certificates are subject to updated training every five years:

 - Proficiency in Survival Craft and Rescue Boats (other than Fast Rescue Boats) (PSCRB), Proficiency in Fast Rescue Boats (FRB).

 - Advanced Fire Fighting (AFF).